-- Even mandatory parts come with choices. - Many choices come with many decisions you have to make these decisions! - There is no guarantee that a specific combination of courses works (within Areas of Specialization and Elective Area) - You need to consider also courses which will be offered in the following semester(s). - Scheduling your oral exams is your responsibility!
+- Even mandatory parts come with choices. - Many choices need many decisions you have to make these decisions! - You may fully tune the Areas of Specialization and the Elective Area according to your interests.
+But: not all preferred LECTURES of your choice might be offered during your studies! - You need to consider also courses which will be offered in the following semester(s). - Scheduling your oral exams is your responsibility! - → https://physik.uni- koeln.de/studium/studium/master- of- science/curriculum- courses